pingidentity/pingdirectory-go-client/configurationapi/docs/AddJdbcBasedAccessLogPublisherRequest.md

 ### NewAddJdbcBasedAccessLogPublisherRequest

-`func NewAddJdbcBasedAccessLogPublisherRequest(publisherName string, schemas []EnumjdbcBasedAccessLogPublisherSchemaUrn, server string, logFieldMapping string, logTableName string, enabled bool, ) *AddJdbcBasedAccessLogPublisherRequest`
+`func NewAddJdbcBasedAccessLogPublisherRequest(publisherName string, schemas []EnumjdbcBasedAccessLogPublisherSchemaUrn, server string, logFieldMapping string, enabled bool, ) *AddJdbcBasedAccessLogPublisherRequest`

 NewAddJdbcBasedAccessLogPublisherRequest instantiates a new AddJdbcBasedAccessLogPublisherRequest object This constructor will assign default values to properties that have it defined,